LennartFr/2019-7-18-LL-Blockchain-SF/README.md

 # Learning Objectives:

+1. Knowing who we are
+1. The IBM garage methodology
-1. How do we start?
+1. Usecases or how do we start?
+1. Into the world of architecture
+1. Defining and implementing our Minimum Viable Product
 1. On your laptop: how to install the Visual Studio Code with the IBM Blockchain Platform plugin

 1. How to create your first Smart Contract with Visual Studio Code